treeman/jonashietala/posts/2021-05-31-why_cryptocurrencies_is_now_available_in_print.markdown

 - Writing lessons learned after writing a book. (planned)
 - I self-published a book---was it worth it? (planned)

-After that, I can finally archive the book project as completely done.
+After that, I can finally archive the book project as done.

 [whycrypto]: https://whycryptocurrencies.com/
 [src]: https://github.com/treeman/why_cryptocurrencies